robobeaver6/plex_playlist_generator/README.md

 popup window select `View XML` in the URL there is the `X-Plex-Token=XXXXXXXXXXXXXX`

 ### Library Selection
-Uses the either the Account Method or Server Method to generate playlist of movies and/or TV Shows Note any of the below commands can be run by either connection method (Server/Account).
+Uses either the Account Method or Server Method to generate playlist of movies and/or TV Shows
+>
+>Note: any of the below commands can be run by either connection method (Server/Account).
+>
-The default behavior of the script for TV Shows is that if its a show a user has began watchhing the script will begin with the episode you are currently on. e.g of some of the possible commands.
+The default behavior of the script for TV Shows is that if its a show a user has began watchhing the script will begin with the episode you are currently on.

+### Examples:

 Generate 10 random unwatched TV Show episodes:
     `plex_playlist_generator.py --server --baseurl "http://172.16.1.100:32400" --token "fR5GrDxfLunKynNub5" --allshows --homeusers John`